naveeniitk/ml-projects/06_AGENTIC_AI/aiAgentTutorial/readme/README.md

    - Analyzes your request
    - Decides which tools (if any) to use
    - Makes function calls automatically
-   - Displays function call information including function name and arguments
+   - Displays function call information including function name and arguments (full arguments shown only in verbose mode)
+5. **Function Execution**: The `call_function.py` module:
+   - Routes function calls to the appropriate implementation
+   - Executes functions within the working directory context
+   - Returns formatted responses wrapped in `types.Content` objects
+   - Handles unknown functions gracefully with error messages
-5. **Response Handling**: The agent can return:
+6. **Response Handling**: The agent can return:
    - Text responses for general queries
    - Function call information when tools are used
    - Verbose token usage statistics (when `--verbose` flag is used)
+   - Function execution results wrapped in tool response format

 ## Configuration